rikardh/allinone-contrail-command/readme.md

 # **All In One Contrail Networking and Openstack Kolla with Contrail Command**
 ###### Version 5.0.2-0.360 based

->*Before you read on, please understand that you need login credentials for Juniper Networks docker registry for this to work.*
+>*Before you read on, please understand that you need login credentials for Juniper Networks' docker registry for this to work.*

 I'll cover 2 versions ment for testing/lab use only.
 For production installations, please refer to installation documents on juniper.net
 These installation methods do not use the GUI of Contrail Command but just an instances.yml file to describe the installation.
 This is faster but may be less intuitive for some.
 ## **AIO**
-An all-in-one install means that all roles will be installed on the same machine.
+An all-in-one install means that everything will be installed on the same machine.
 Here we are using the following roles/functions:
 - Contrail Command (New Juniper Networks GUI that includes the Fabric mangement utilities)
 - Contrail Controller
 - Compute node (which has the "vRouter" installed)
 - Openstack (Openstack Kolla is used)

 The instructions below are based on using a virtual machine runing Centos linux.
-Of course you can use a physical server however a physical bare metal server makes less sense for a lab, IMHO.
+Of course you can use a physical server, however a physical bare metal server makes less sense for a lab, IMHO.
 Choice is yours.

 #### **2 versions of AIO below**
 1. Single NIC for fabric/data and management